SmokinCaterpillar/pypet/doc/source/index.rst

    contain the root `toctree` directive.

 ==================================
-Welcome to pyPET's documentation!
+Welcome to pypet's documentation!
 ==================================

-The new python parameter exploration toolbox. *pyPET* manages exploration of the parameter space and data storage for you.
+The new python parameter exploration toolbox. *pypet* manages exploration of the parameter space and data storage for you.
 Currently supported storage is HDF5!

 Contents: